erithmetic/weimar-project/collections/_ddg02/02-the-day-of-karl-maria-roloff.md

 He went.
 She looked after him through a crack in the door as long as she could.
 Then she waited &hellip;

 That evening he didn't come back.
-The next morning he wasn't in the shop, but didn't come until around noon.
+The next morning he wasn't in the shop, and didn't come until around noon.
 He gave no more than a silent shrug of his shoulders in answer to any of her questions.
 But last night had become his day. &mdash; &mdash; &mdash;

 [^fn1]: Ger. _hochstöckelige_
 [^fn2]: Ger. _Ob man jetzt wohl schon tanzte, &mdash; draußen im Westen?_